The Bankrate promise

 Source: New American Economy

-How can DACA students lower the cost of college?
+How to lower the cost of college for DACA students

 DACA students aren’t eligible for federal financial aid; however, there are a few options they can explore to reduce out-of-pocket college costs, including:

-- Scholarships: Just like grants, scholarships are a form of gift aid (aka free money) that can be used to cover not only the costs of tuition, but also other college expenses, including materials, books, room and board.
+- Scholarships: Just like grants, scholarships are a form of gift aid (aka free money) that can be used to cover not only tuition costs but also other college expenses, including materials, books, room and board.
 Several organizations offer scholarships exclusively for DACA students, including TheDream.US and Golden Door Scholars.
-You can also ask your school or use a scholarship search engine to find scholarships that may be open to you.
+You can also ask your school or use a scholarship search engine to find scholarships that may interest you.

 - State financial aid: Some states, like California, Texas, New Mexico and Oklahoma, have grants, institutional scholarships and other forms of aid in place for DACA-eligible students who complete a special form.
-To find out whether your state offers these opportunities, as well as for instructions on how to apply, visit its website or contact your school of choice to learn more.
+To find out whether your state offers these opportunities and instructions on how to apply, visit its website or contact your school of choice to learn more.

 - In-state public institutions (where applicable): If you live in a state where DACA students can enroll at public colleges or universities, you should consider those as your first choice, as you could save thousands of dollars in tuition and fees alone.

 - Private student loans: Securing a private student loan as a DACA student may be a tall order, as you’ll need good credit or a creditworthy co-signer to be approved for the loan.
 However, some companies, like Ascent and Earnest, offer private student loans that don’t require a co-signer.
-If you choose this option, make sure you shop around for quotes so you can secure the best terms and interest rates available to you.
+If you choose this option, shop around for quotes to secure the best terms and interest rates available to you.